Cebeerre/VerisureEchoDevice/README.md

 # VerisureEchoDevice
 Turn your Verisure EU alarm into a Echo &amp; Alexa device

-THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.
+**_NOTE:_** THIS PROJECT IS NOT IN ANY WAY ASSOCIATED WITH OR RELATED TO THE SECURITAS DIRECT-VERISURE GROUP COMPANIES.
+The information here and online is for educational and resource purposes only and therefore I do not endorse or condone any inappropriate use of it.

 This is basically a Flask App to use with fauxmo (https://pypi.org/project/fauxmo/) to emulate the Verisure EU alarm as a WEMO (Belkin) bulb/plug.